 Irony: In Dark Reign, Clint was highly suspicious at Spider-Woman/Jessica Drew, considering she was the face of the Skrull Queen during Secret Invasion.
 They're currently in a somewhat complicated relationship (even though they're only in this state of affairs because she unknowingly manipulated his pheromones).

 Legacy Character: Clint Barton took up Ronin's mantle with her blessing.
 He also served as the second Goliath after Hank Pym adopts the Yellowjacket persona.
 After the death of Captain America, Clint had a very short stint as the new Cap until Kate Bishop (Not knowing it was Clint) pointed out the hypocrisy in him wearing Cap's costume whilst he called her out on using the Hawkeye.
-This convinced him to give the costume and shield back to Tony Stark.
+This convinced him to give the costume and shield back to Tony Stark (he'd never really been comfortable with being the replacement Cap anyway).
 While he was Ronin, Clint gave Kate Bishop his blessing to continue serving as the second Hawkeye after testing her skills.
 Barney Barton became the second Trick Shot, renaming himself Trickshot.

 Master Swordsman: The Swordsman, naturally.
 Hawkeye is also quite good with a sword.